Understanding the Impact of Swiss Politics on UBS and Credit Suisse: A Deep Dive into the Market Reaction and Future Capital Resources

 A Danaer gift for UBS shareholders?

 Nonetheless: “A moderate but substantial further increase in capital requirements” should remain part of the revised “too big to fail” regulation, recommends Ammann.
-A minimum leverage ratio of around 10 percent could be considered a medium-term target for the largest systemically important banks, according to the report.
+A minimum leverage ratio of around 10 percent might be considered a medium-term target for the largest systemically important banks, according to the report.
 Such a requirement would also be a horror scenario for UBS.
 Share buybacks and generous dividend payments, such as those the bank has just announced, would no longer be possible for years to come.

 However, the UBS management will have noted with great satisfaction that the banking stability expert group found “no obvious arguments” in the course of the CS crisis to generally quantitatively tighten the capital requirements in Switzerland.
 “In addition, if at all, any tightening should focus on risk-weighted assets.”
 An increase in the leverage ratio, as approved by the National Council in May 2023, would reduce banks’ incentive to promote safe investments and would create more of an incentive to pursue risky projects.

-Even among experts, there is a wide range of opinions about UBS’s optimal capital base.
+Even among experts, there is a wide range of opinions regarding UBS’s optimal capital base.
 But one thing is clear: the bank’s balance sheet total is more than twice as high as Switzerland’s gross domestic product.
 The risks for taxpayers are high and became more than clearly visible in the Credit Suisse crisis.
 The UBS management knows that the country is forced to act.
 Their shareholders also know this, some of whom are currently wondering whether Credit Suisse was perhaps a gift from Dana. (aargauerzeitung.ch)

 1707588445